LukasCBossert/das-versprechen-der-vernetzung/README.md

 (for the data regarding the first workshop see [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4322757.svg)](https://doi.org/10.5281/zenodo.4322757))

+This repository contains materials used during the workshop "Visualization of networks – analyzing and visualizing connections between (planned) NFDI consortia" at the NFDI4Ing Community Meeting 2021 on September 28.
+During the workshop, the network of (planned) NFDI consortia was visualized and analyzed using the statistical software R and the library `igraph`.

 # Visualization of networks – analyzing and visualizing connections between (planned) NFDI consortia

 Dr. Lukas C. Bossert, Dr. Évariste Demandt, Sama Majidian